 In addition to academic research, Tim actively makes the connection between academic research and practice via seminars and presentations for organizations.

-Previously he worked as a senior scientific researcher on a project funded by the national science foundation (NWO-TOP).
+Previously, he worked as a senior scientific researcher on a project funded by the national science foundation (NWO-TOP).
 The project aims to identify success factors of entrepreneurship and is called: “High Performance in the Networked Creative Industry: The role of ambition and collaboration.” at Tilburg University, in the School of Economics and Management.

 Tim obtained his PhD from Eindhoven University of Technology in the Department of Industrial Engineering and Innovation Sciences with this dissertation: Collaboration and You: The Performance Implications and the Antecedents of Diversity in Inter-Organizational Relations Portfolios.
 My dissertation can be downloaded here: Collaboration and You.
 A managerial summery can be found here.
-For more info on Tim and this research see this TV interview in Brazil on Youtube.

 Tim has sat on several student councils, of which his two-year role as chairman of the Fontys University student council was one of the highlights.
-He has also participated in many part-time projects at various organizations.
+He has also participated in multiple part-time projects at various organizations.